Market (economics): Embeddedness

 According to Max Weber the spirit of capitalism as preached by Benjamin Franklin is directly connected with utilitarianism, rationalism and Protestantism.
-Luther calling was not a monastic one but involves the fullfilments of obligations imposed by one's position in the world.
+Luther calling was not a monastic one but involves the fulfilments of obligations imposed by one's position in the world.
 The pursuit of money and earthly goods was not viewed positively by Protestantism, the Puritans however emphasized that God blessings, like in the Book of Job, applied also to material life.
 The limitation of consumption inevitably results in capital accumulation, therefore, for Weber, the Puritan's idea of the calling and ascetic conduct contributed to development of capitalism: saving is an ascetic activity.

 Embeddedness expresses the idea that the economy is not autonomous but subordinated to politics, religion, and social relations.
-Polanyi’s use of the term suggests the now familiar idea that market transactions depend on trust, mutual understanding, and legal enforcement of contracts.
+Polanyi's use of the term suggests the now familiar idea that market transactions depend on trust, mutual understanding, and legal enforcement of contracts.
 Michel Callon's concept of framing provides a useful schema: each economic act or transaction occurs against, incorporates and also re-performs a geographically and cultural specific complex of social histories, institutional arrangements, rules and connections.
 These network relations are simultaneously bracketed, so that persons and transactions may be disentangled from thick social bonds.
-The character of calculability is imposed upon agents as they come to work in markets and are “formatted” as calculative agencies.
+The character of calculability is imposed upon agents as they come to work in markets and are "formatted" as calculative agencies.
 Market exchanges contain a history of struggle and contestation that produced actors predisposed to exchange under certain sets of rules.
 Therefore, for Challon, market transactions can never be disembedded from social and geographic relations and there is no sense to talking of degrees of embeddedness and disembeddeness.
 During the 20th century two common forms of critique were made: